AleksVujcic/mem-leak-client/README.md

 # mem-leak-client
-A playground to create memleaks in Java Clients following the presentation model pattern by Martin Fowler and using the jgoodies Framework
+A playground to create memleaks in Java Clients following the presentation model pattern by Martin Fowler.